kastaniotis/Iconic.Transliterator/README.md

 var slug = transliterator.convert(message); // "sevomaste-tin-idiotikotita-sas"
 ```

-You can add as many conversions as you want, and they will be applied in series (as long they make sense in that series).
+You can add all the conversions that you want, and they will be applied in series.

 ## Languages